LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/webhooks/security.md

 ### Security

 A description of the signatures used on the webhooks.
+More information coming here soon.
+Stay tuned!